Acellular pertussis Vaccine

 Precautions and Contraindications

 Before receiving the acellular pertussis vaccine, individuals should inform their healthcare provider of any allergies and health conditions, especially if they have had allergic reactions to vaccine components or other vaccines.
-Those with a history of severe allergic responses may need special consideration.
+Those with a history of severe allergic reactions may need special consideration.

 Interactions with Other Treatments